jordan52/trickykegstands/src/site/checklist.md

 * use macvim as a quick diff between files: mvim -d motions.jsp marketing.jsp

+* list all open files on a volume (useful when trying to eject a drive)  sudo lsof "/Volumes/1TB"

+* create a user in ubuntu

 ##create a boilerplate app using the juristat code base
 * copy juristat project to a boilerplate directory
 * find . -type f | xargs sed -i '' -e 's/juristat/boilerplate/g'